matheus23/irreactive.com/content/privacy-policy.md

 ## Who we are

-We're the owners of the domain [philippkrueger.me](https://philippkrueger.me) and therefore also its subdomain [blog.philippkrueger.me](https://blog.philippkrueger.me).
+We're the owners of the domain [irreactive.com](https://irreactive.com).

 You can contact us using the information from the [imprint](/imprint).